refraction-ray/general-notes/lectures/ML in a Nutshell.md

   Practical implementation on the mapping between MPS and RBM and general equivalence between Boltzmann machine and TNS. $$RBM \subset MPS$$.

+As we can see, there are a variety of works on the relation between RG and deep learning.
+For the summary of works bridge the gap between RG and deep learning, you can see [my blog](https://refraction-ray.github.io/%E6%B7%B1%E5%BA%A6%E5%AD%A6%E4%B9%A0%E5%92%8C%E9%87%8D%E6%95%B4%E5%8C%96%E7%BE%A4/) for a brief review.

 ## Main Reference

 ### Series or books

 * Some blog sites in Chinese: [blog](http://www.cnblogs.com/LeftNotEasy/), [blog](http://blog.csdn.net/v_july_v), [blog](http://www.cnblogs.com/robert-dlut/), [blog](http://bealin.github.io/), [blog](https://jlunevermore.github.io/), [blog](http://www.algorithmdog.com/), [blog](http://www.datakit.cn/)